kristerkari/react-native-css-modules/docs/setup-responsive.md

 ## Setup CSS modules for React Native (with CSS Media Queries & CSS Viewport Units support)

+_This example only shows how to setup CSS support using the CSS transformer.
+Have a look at the setup documentation if you need PostCSS, Sass, Less or Stylus support._

 Following libraries are needed:

 - [react-native-css-transformer](https://github.com/kristerkari/react-native-css-transformer) - Transforms CSS to a React Native compatible style object and handles live reloading